GiggInnovations/gigg-knowledge-base/site_competition_setup.md

 -Using the "Affiliates" tab:

 -Using the "Terms & Conditions" tab:
-  1. The terms and conditions are typed out.
-At the very bottom is an "Accept" button, which must be clicked before publishing the competition
+  1. The Gigg terms and conditions are typed out and not editable.
+At the very bottom is an "Accept" button.
+The user settiing up the competition must accept these terms and conditions before publishing the competition.

 -Using the "Finalize" tab:
   1. A summary of all Setup tabs is shown, with each tab having its own box.
 If the box is outlined in red, there is something from that tab that must be filled out before publishing the competition.
 Any red text will indicate exactly what is required from that tab.